 Casamitjana v League Against Cruel Sports

 Mr Casamitjana is an ethical vegan.
-An ethical vegan is someone who excludes all forms of animal product and exploitation from their lifestyle.
+An ethical vegan is someone who excludes all forms of animal products and exploitation from their lifestyle.
 This includes avoiding eating anything made from animal products as well as avoiding wearing clothing made from wool and using products made by companies who carry out testing on animals.

 Mr Casamitjana raised concerns with his employer that his pension fund was being invested in companies involved in animal testing.
 Mr Casamitjana was dismissed, his employer says for gross misconduct; he says it was because of his ethical veganism.

-The first hearing was only to determine the preliminary issue of whether ethical veganism could constitute a protected belief (which was, in fact, a matter which was not in issue between the parties).
+The first hearing was only to determine the preliminary issue of whether ethical veganism could constitute a protected belief (which was, in fact, a matter which was not an issue between the parties).
 The full trial, which will commence on 24 February 2020, is to determine whether Mr Casamitjana was unfairly dismissed.

 Therefore, despite various media sources confirming that “Mr Casamitjana has won”, there has not yet been a ruling on his dismissal.